 When my close friend Andreas Lindholm co-founded a new security company – Intrasenze.
 I managed to get a 6 months service leave from F&B, travelled to Spain and helped them out working with UI/UX for their iPhone app, produce a teaser trailer for their service, web sites and the start of a Kickstarter campaign.

-After the school, I got a job at Important Looking Pirates.
+After the school, I got an FX Artist job at Important Looking Pirates.
 An FX studio in Stockholm, Sweden.
 The Covid-19 pandemic had just started, but was able to start on a project.
 Three weeks later, the client moved my project forward and I lost the job.
-Now back doing freelancing!
+Back doing freelancing for various clients!

 Starting a Motion Graphics Designer position, March 2021, for the marketing deparment at Electronic Arts, sitting at the DICE office.
 It's super fun to start working with the gaming industry.